City of Fort Collins Climate Dashboard

 Electricity

-Emissions have decreased 41% since 2005 Emissions from electricity use are caused by fossil fuel combustion.
-Fort Collins' electricity is generated by coal, hydropower, wind and solar resources, with a small amount from natural gas.
+Emissions have decreased 43% since 2005 Emissions from electricity use are caused by fossil fuel combustion.
+Fort Collins' electricity is generated by coal, natural gas, hydropower, wind and solar resources.

 Ground Travel

-Emissions from transportation, or ground travel, come from the combustion of fuel, primarily gasoline and diesel, within the City’s Growth Management Area (GMA).
+Emissions have increased 11% since 2005 Emissions from vehicles come from the combustion of fuel, primarily gasoline and diesel, within the City’s Growth Management Area (GMA).

 Natural Gas

-Emissions are produced from the combustion of natural gas, primarily for heat.
+Emissions have increased 12% since 2005 Emissions are produced from the combustion of natural gas, primarily for heating buildings.

 Solid Waste